What is nursemaid’s elbow?

 Nursemaid’s elbow (also known as radial head subluxation, dislocated elbow, or pulled elbow) is an injury where a child’s elbow becomes partially dislocated.
 Dislocation means the bones have been pulled out of place.
 While this sounds quite painful – and it certainly can be for many little ones – it can fortunately be remedied relatively quickly by a health care professional.
 After successful treatment, the child should feel immediate relief but will be more likely to have another dislocation of the elbow in the future.

 What are the causes?

-- catches a child by the hand to stop a fall or pull them away from a dangerous situation;
+- pulls a child by the hand to stop a fall or pull them away from a dangerous situation

 - yanks on a child’s arm to make them walk faster.